Virgin Galactic Holdings Inc (SPCE) Shares Decline Despite Market Challenges - News Heater

-Virgin Galactic Holdings Inc (NYSE: SPCE)’s stock price has dropped by -3.76 in relation to previous closing price of 1.86.
-Nevertheless, the company has seen a loss of -3.24% in its stock price over the last five trading days.
-The Motley Fool reported 2023-11-11 that Virgin Galactic just announced better-than-expected third-quarter results following its sixth successful spaceflight in as many months.
-The company also announced a “strategic realignment” aimed at supporting production of its next-gen Delta spacecraft.
+Virgin Galactic Holdings Inc (NYSE: SPCE) has experienced a decline in its stock price by -7.99 compared to its previous closing price of 2.19.
+However, the company has seen a gain of 8.33% in its stock price over the last five trading days.
+The Motley Fool reported 2023-11-15 that Virgin Galactic rallied as it filled a vacant board seat.
+The stock is also likely benefiting from recent short covering.

 Is It Worth Investing in Virgin Galactic Holdings Inc (NYSE: SPCE) Right Now?

-The 36-month beta value for SPCE is also noteworthy at 1.36.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”
+while the 36-month beta value is 1.46.Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 1 as “sell.”

 Sponsored

-The average price estimated by analysts for SPCE is $2.54, which is $0.75 above than the current price.
-The public float for SPCE is 331.64M, and at present, short sellers hold a 22.31% of that float.
-The average trading volume of SPCE on November 13, 2023 was 12.51M shares.
+The average price point forecasted by analysts for Virgin Galactic Holdings Inc (SPCE) is $2.54, which is $0.52 above the current market price.
+The public float for SPCE is 361.09M, and currently, short sellers hold a 20.49% ratio of that floaft.
+The average trading volume of SPCE on November 16, 2023 was 12.15M shares.

 SPCE’s Market Performance

-SPCE’s stock has seen a -3.24% decrease for the week, with a 15.48% rise in the past month and a -43.17% fall in the past quarter.
-The volatility ratio for the week is 11.04%, and the volatility levels for the past 30 days are at 9.15% for Virgin Galactic Holdings Inc The simple moving average for the last 20 days is 10.22% for SPCE’s stock, with a simple moving average of -50.03% for the last 200 days.
+SPCE’s stock has seen a 8.33% increase for the week, with a 17.84% rise in the past month and a -29.30% fall in the past quarter.
+The volatility ratio for the week is 11.00%, and the volatility levels for the past 30 days are at 9.21% for Virgin Galactic Holdings Inc The simple moving average for the past 20 days is 20.12% for SPCE’s stock, with a -42.63% simple moving average for the past 200 days.

 Analysts’ Opinion of SPCE